 Note: Keyfactor Command supports configuration of a base SQL connection template that is used for all connections Keyfactor Command makes to SQL.
-For more information, see Configurable SQL Connection Strings on page 17.
+For more information, see Configurable SQL Connection Strings on page 58.

-Note: Keyfactor recommends that you accept the default Credential Type of Windows unless you have a strong need to do otherwise.
-Your SQL server must be configured to support mixed mode authentication in order to use the SQL option.
+Note: Your SQL server must be configured to support mixed mode authentication in order to use the SQL option.